cake-contrib/Home/Guidelines.md

 # Cake-Contrib Guidelines & Best Practices

-This document provides some guidelines and best practices for writing Cake addins hosted within the cake-contrib GitHub organization.
+This document provides some guidelines and best practices for writing Cake addins hosted within the cake-contrib GitHub Organization (however, these guidelines can also be applied to addin's hosted outside the Orgnanization).

-All known addins are audited twice daily to ensure compliance and a summary report as well as a detailed report are generated at the conclusion of each audit.
+All known addins are audited twice daily to ensure compliance, and a summary report, as well as a detailed report, are generated at the conclusion of each audit.
 As a Cake user you can use the [summary audit report](Audit.md) to verify if the addins you are using are compatible with the version of Cake you are using.
-As a addin author you should use the [detailed audit report](Audit.xlsx) to verify that you are complying with all recommendations.
+As an addin author you should use the [detailed audit report](Audit.xlsx) to verify that you are complying with all recommendations.

 ## Naming Convention

 Your addin should be named `Cake.xxx` where xxx is a meaningful and unique name that describes what your addin does.
-We strongly encourage you to be consistent and use the same name for the github repo, the C# solution name, the assembly generated from your project and the Nuget package.
-The `Cake.` prefix in the naming convention is particularly important for the Nuget package and the assembly in your package because it's used by the automated AddinDiscoverer to identify adins for Cake.
+We strongly encourage you to be consistent and use the same name for the GitHub repo, the C# solution name, the assembly generated from your project and the NuGet package.
+The `Cake.` prefix in the naming convention is particularly important for the NuGet package and the assembly in your package, because it's used by the automated [AddinDiscoverer](https://github.com/cake-contrib/Cake.AddinDiscoverer) to identify addins for Cake.

 For example, `Cake.Email` is the name that clearly identifies the addin for Cake that allows emails to be sent from your build script.
-This name is used in the [github repo](https://github.com/cake-contrib/Cake.Email), it's the name of the [solution file](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email.sln), it's the name of the [project file](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email/Cake.Email.csproj), the name of the [generated assembly](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email/Cake.Email.csproj#L10) and finally, it's also the name of the [Nuget package](https://www.nuget.org/packages/Cake.Email/).
+This name is used in the [GitHub repo](https://github.com/cake-contrib/Cake.Email), it's the name of the [solution file](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email.sln), it's the name of the [project file](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email/Cake.Email.csproj), the name of the [generated assembly](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email/Cake.Email.csproj#L10) and finally, it's also the name of the [NuGet package](https://www.nuget.org/packages/Cake.Email/).

 ## NuGet Package Icon

-Addins should use the Cake Contrib Icon rather than the Cake icon.
+Addins should use the Cake Contrib icon rather than the Cake icon.
 You can do so by adding the following line in your addin's `.csproj`:

 ```xml
 <PackageIconUrl>https://cdn.rawgit.com/cake-contrib/graphics/a5cf0f881c390650144b2243ae551d5b9f836196/png/cake-contrib-medium.png</PackageIconUrl>
 ```

 Like in this [example](https://github.com/cake-contrib/Cake.Email/blob/develop/Source/Cake.Email/Cake.Email.csproj#L18).

 If you are still using a `.nuspec` file rather than the newer `.csproj` format, the line should look like this:

 ```xml
 <metadata>
     <iconUrl>https://cdn.rawgit.com/cake-contrib/graphics/a5cf0f881c390650144b2243ae551d5b9f836196/png/cake-contrib-medium.png</iconUrl>